-3Es energy concepts are reviewed in the course.
+3Es basics for energy are reviewed early in the course.
 There are no prerequisites as this course is intended for students with undergraduate degrees in engineering.
+Most students have seen these basic concepts before in freshman or sophomore engineering courses.

-Learning Objectives - By the end of the semester, you will be able to:
+Learning Objectives / Skills Obtained - By the end of the semester, you will be able to:

-- Identify, analyze & provide strategies for cleaner energy transition/decarbonization - Critically evaluate & explain 3Es pros/cons of both fossil fuel & cleaner energy solutions.
-(Biomass, Coal, GeoThermal, Hydro, Natural Gas, Nuclear, Solar, & Wind) - Critically evaluate & explain 3Es GHG abatement solutions (carbon capture utilization & storage (CCUS), Hydrogen or Batteries & balance of system aspects for electrical grids. - Explain engineering, economics & GHG environmental emissions analysis methods for energy solutions through an industry decarbonization consulting process. - Synthesize research, explain concepts to others, practice project management, effectively work in a team, and give executive presentations to industry clients.
+- Identify, analyze & provide strategies for cleaner energy transition/decarbonization - Critically evaluate & explain 3Es pros/cons for fossil fuel & cleaner energy solutions.
+(Biomass, Coal, GeoThermal, Hydro, Natural Gas, Nuclear, Solar, & Wind) - Critically evaluate & explain 3Es of GHG abatement solutions (carbon capture utilization & storage (CCUS), Hydrogen, Batteries + electrical grid impact). - Explain engineering, economics & environmental emissions analysis methods in a modern energy decarbonization industry consulting process. - Synthesize research, explain concepts to others, practice project management, work effectively in a team, and give executive presentations.